Royston, South Yorkshire

-Royston is a suburban village within the Metropolitan borough of Barnsley, in South Yorkshire, England.
+Royston is a village within the Metropolitan borough of Barnsley, in South Yorkshire, England.
 Historically, the village formed part of the West Riding of Yorkshire, but was incorporated into the Metropolitan borough of Barnsley in 1974 and is now on the border with West Yorkshire.

 It is part of the Barnsley Central borough constituency, and has a population of 10,728.
 It is situated 4 mi north-east of Barnsley, and 6 mi south-east of Wakefield.

 History

 The village is recorded in the Domesday Book as Rorestone with the name deriving from Hror's or Roarr's farm /settlement (Hror/Roarr-s-tun).
 The village was in the wapentake of Staincross.

 Originally a farming village, Royston joined the Industrial Revolution with the construction in the 1790s of the Barnsley Canal, and later a branch of the Midland Railway.
 Both are now disused.